plotor/supraft/README.md

-# supraft

-supra-raft, yet another raft protocol implementation based on java.
+# SupraRaft: Yet Another Raft Protocol Implementation Based on Java.

-This project is under development.
+:construction: This project is under development.